hashicorp/terraform-website/content/source/docs/enterprise/private/migrate.html.md

 ### Prepare for migration

 SSH to the instance currently running in your PTFE AutoScaling group.
-You'll now download a migrator tool onto it to run the migration procedure:
+Then download the migrator tool onto it to run the migration procedure:

 ```shell
 $ curl -O https://s3.amazonaws.com/hashicorp-ptfe-data/migrator